 Andreas Furche is a fintech researcher and entrepreneur with a long-term passion for the tokenisation of financial assets.
-He has been involved in the development of research based financial technology start-up companies for over 25 years, in Australia, the US and Europe.
+He has been involved in developing research-based financial technology start-up companies for more than 25 years in Australia, the US and Europe.

-His journey to digitisation started with the involvement in digitised cash in the mid 1990s, as regional CEO (A/P) of David Chaum's DigiCash, which created the first ever cryptocurrencies.
-Being hooked on the topic, he did a PhD on the topic, developing a model for the tokenisation of financial assets and their digital circulation (Macquarie University, 2000).
+His journey to Digital Finance started with his involvement in digitised cash in the mid-1990s, as regional CEO (A/P) of David Chaum's DigiCash, which created the first-ever cryptocurrencies.
+After becoming hooked, Andreas completed a PhD on the subject, developing a model for the tokenisation of financial assets and their digital circulation (Macquarie University, 2000).

-Moving into electronic trading technology, Andreas became Partner in Sydney start-up Electronic Trading Concepts (later acquired by Securenet, now part of the global Verizon business).
-From 2003 Andreas helped develop and grow SMARTS, where as CEO he led the growth of the business into the world-leading market surveillance technology company, and its later acquisition by Nasdaq.
-After working for Nasdaq in New York, Andreas returned to Australia in 2011.
+Moving into electronic trading technology, Andreas became a Partner in Sydney start-up Electronic Trading Concepts (later acquired by Securenet, now part of the global Verizon business).
+In 2003 Andreas helped develop and grow SMARTS, where as CEO, he led the growth of the business into the world-leading market surveillance technology company and its later acquisition by Nasdaq.
+After working for Nasdaq in NewYork, Andreas returned to Australia in 2011.